Utah Program on Collaboration

 - Experience implementing an ENR collaboration effort relevant to the participant’s own work, with the mentorship and guidance of EDR Program staff and peer-to-peer support.

-- Applications submitted before April 10, 2017 will be given preference.
-Participants will be selected and notified by April 17, 2017.
+- 2018 Short Course applications are due by March 26, 2018.
+Participants will be selected and notified by April 09, 2018.
 We will select participants to create a cohort representing a range of stakeholder groups.